deploystackio/.github/profile/README.md

 # Welcome to DeployStack

 [DeployStack](https://deploystack.io) is an open-source organization that simplifies the deployment process for containerized applications.
-We provide tools and resources that translate docker-compose.yml files into cloud-agnostic Infrastructure as Code (IaC) templates.
+We provide tools and resources that translate docker-compose.yml files and docker run command into cloud-agnostic Infrastructure as Code (IaC) templates.
 Our mission is to empower developers and open-source enthusiasts by offering flexible, scalable, and one-click deployment solutions.

 <p align="center">
   <img src="/profile/deploystack-logo-transparent-300x326.png" width="300" height="326" alt="DeployStack Logo">